thardev/baikal_ynh/README.md

 Baïkal for YunoHost
 -------------------

-[Baïkal](http://baikal-server.com/) is a Cal and CardDAV server, based on sabre/dav, that includes an administrative interface for easy management.
+[Baïkal](http://baikal-server.com/) is a CalDAV and CardDAV server, based on sabre/dav, that includes an administration interface for easy management.

 **Shipped version:** 0.4.4